A joint project of the UT-Austin Population Research Center and Economics Department.

 Abstract

-Heritable Fertility is Not Sufficient for Long-Term Population Growth.
-2021.
+Intergenerational Transmission Is Not Sufficient for Positive Long-Term Population Growth.
+2022.
 Samuel Arenberg, Kevin Kuruc, Nathan Franz, Sangita Vyas, Nicholas Lawson, Melissa LoPalo, Mark Budolfson, Michael Geruso, and Dean Spears.
-Accepted at Demography.
+Demography.

 Abstract